 To create a 2FA account on your phone using this app, you’ll need a shared secret, which is a Base32 code generated by your 2FA provider.
 How to get that code depends on a provider and the code is generated at the time when you enable 2FA in your web app.
 Instructions for getting the code for all Google accounts are provided here:

 However, those instructions change often, so the best way is to read recent 2FA enabling instructions for each provider.
 The app was tested and actively used with the following 2FA providers:

 - Sonic Internet Provider

 The number of websites supporting 2FA grows fast and the list above will grow as well.
 Check also this to learn what other websites support TOTP: websites supporting 2FA

 How to Choose Right App in Google Play Store

 There are two apps in Google’s Play store and the simple guidance below will help you to make the right choice.

-- “GAC – Google Auth Client” supports Samsung’s Gear and Android Phone.
+- “GAC – 2FA TOTP Auth Client ” supports Samsung’s Gear and Android Phone.
 Choose this one if you want to have an authenticator that works as a standalone app on an Android phone, or if you want an Android phone and Gear app to work together.
-It’s free.
+The Android app is free,

 How to Choose Right App in Samsung Store